 What model systems are listed within the registry?

-The model systems that are supported within the registry (by maintaining their most current gene annotation) are: human (including primary cells and stem cells), mouse, rat, zebrafish, roundworm, fruit fly, yeast and E. coli.
+The model systems that are supported within the registry (by maintaining their most current gene annotation) are: human (including primary cells and stem cells), mouse, rat, zebrafish, roundworm (Caenorhabditis elegans), fruit fly (Drosophila melanogaster), yeast and E. coli.

 What if I study more than one model system?